f5alliances/f5_ansible_use_cases/01-deploy-redirect/README.md

 ![Use-Case 1](../images/UseCase1-960.gif)

 3. Testing and Validating
-  - Using the workbench information Login to the BIG-IP (e.g. student1-f5 ansible_host=PUBLIC-IP)
+  - Using the workbench information Login to the BIG-IP (e.g. student1-f5 ansible_host=10.10.10.21:8443) and ensure there is 2 VIPs with same IP - one with port 443 and one with port 80
-  - Use the ansible_host Public IP on port 8443 (e.g. https://PUBLIC-IP:8443) to view the BIG-IP Admin page (eg: https://52.39.228.xxx:8443)
-  - To view the deployed use case access port 80/443 of the same Public IP Address (e.g. http://52.39.228.xxx)
+  - You should be able be redirected to 443 when you try to access VIP:80.
+The same webpage will also be accessible via VIP:443

-**NOTE: The browser certificate used is the default certificate built with the BIG-IP and will be UNTRUSTED by default.**
+**NOTE: While accessing the Virtual IP, your browser is presented with a certificate (clientssl cert) that is built with the BIG-IP.
+You will therefore see an 'unsafe' message.
+Click proceed to website.**